 But it just goes to show—as soon as you land that first client, you can use that sample/testimonial to continue propelling you forward.

 Since landing that initial client while taking CMC, I’ve gone on to find even better ones.
 I now charge $0.40 per word, with a $400 minimum per article (if they are less than 1,000 words).

 The Smart Blogger Content Marketing Certification teaches you all the skills you need to go from zero to well-paid freelancer.

 Are there some things they could improve on?
 Sure.

-But do they fulfill their promise of helping you land a good-paying paying client within 60 days of graduation?
+But do they fulfill their promise of helping you recoup your investment and start a new career within 6 months of earning your certification?